Seville Itineraries

 Is the Metropol Parasol Seville worth visiting?

-Yes, the Metropol Parasol Seville is actually one of the most popular attractions in the city due to its modern architecture, views and unique design.
+Yes, the Metropol Parasol in Seville is one of the city’s most popular attractions thanks to its modern architecture, panoramic views and unique design.
+If you have the option, we recommend visiting at sunset or after dark, when the structure is beautifully illuminated and the views are even more atmospheric.

 How much are tickets for the Setas de Sevilla?